 MUS M502 Composers: Variable Topics (3 cr.)
 P: M501 Proseminar in Music History and Literature and T508 Written Music Theory Review for Graduate Students, or equivalents.
-Life and works of representative composers in the cultural and historical context of their eras; emphasis on the development of individual style through analysis of characteristic works.
+Life and works of representative composers in the cultural and historical context of their eras; emphasis on individual style through analysis of characteristic works.
 May be repeated for different composers.

 MUS M510 Topics in Music Literature (3 cr.)
 P: M501 Proseminar in Music History and Literature and T508 Written Music Theory Review for Graduate Students, or equivalents.
-Inquiry into selected aspects of music literature and history related to specific repertories, genres, styles, performance practices/traditions, historiography, or criticism.
-Research project required.
+Aspects of music history, literature, and context related to specific repertories, genres, styles, analysis of characteristic works, performance practices/traditions, historiography, or criticism.
 May be repeated for different topics.